Grand Challenge on 2D/3D SMLM software

 |The biplane model PSF was constructed from the 2D PSF data – see below.|

-At the stage of the challenge (still active), the PSF are yet not making publicly available at 10x10x10nm resolution.
+At the stage of the challenge, the PSF are not yet making publicly available at 10x10x10nm resolution.
 The PSF can be estimated from the beads z-stack which have a 100x100x10nm resolution.
 The 10x10x10nm PSFs will be open later on.

 Model PSF construction